 Tonight we celebrate all of our achievements over the past couple of days with a special gala dinner!

-This morning we have time to explore the fabled citadel of Machu Picchu before catching the train back through the Urubamba Valley to Ollantambo.
+The morning of day nine we have time to explore the fabled citadel of Machu Picchu before catching the train back through the Urubamba Valley to Ollantambo.
 Our coaches will be waiting her to drive us to Cusco where we will stay overnight.